 In the past, trap-neuter-return (TNR) has been largely a caregiver-centered endeavor.
 Caregivers did much of the trapping and transport (or at least made such arrangements with a local TNR group), and the framework in which TNR was (and wasn’t) conducted (shelter policy, local ordinances, etc.) was premised on the presence of one or more identified caregivers associated with each community cat.
-In many communities, this is still the case (though, of course, a great deal of TNR activity also takes place “underground”).
+In many communities, this is still the case (though, of course, a great deal of TNR activity also also takes place “underground”).

 This is changing, though, with the popularity of shelter-based community cat programs (CCPs), many of which (including those operated by Best Friends) routinely return healthy cats to their outdoor homes without first identifying a caregiver.
 The rationale for this is two-fold:

 - If a cat is of healthy weight and body condition, then she probably has a reliable food and water source, and sufficient shelter (often provided by one or more residents).

 - The risks of shelter impoundment generally outweigh (often significantly) those associated with life on the streets.

 This in no way diminishes the important role that caregivers play in a successful CCP.
 Indeed, in some ways this shift in approach more fully honors their tireless efforts in caring for community cats, while also recognizing the fact that many of them are anonymous (and perhaps prefer to remain so).
 Best Friends staff and volunteers consider each stray cat brought to a shelter to be a “red flag cat,” a signal that a particular resident or neighborhood needs our help.
 (In fact, we go to great lengths to identify caregivers and locate additional cats in areas where we are returning cats.)